-Share classes of actively managed domestic equity mutual funds continuously in existence since 20001
+Share classes of actively managed domestic equity mutual funds continuously in existence since 2000

-- 1 Calculations are based on a fixed sample of share classes.
-Data exclude index mutual funds. - 2 Expense ratios are measured as asset-weighted averages.
+- $^{ ext{1}}$ Calculations are based on a fixed sample of share classes.
+Data exclude index mutual funds. - Expense ratios are measured as asset-weighted averages.
 Sources: Investment Company Institute, Lipper, and Morningstar

-^{} Occasionally, this report will refer to increases or decreases of expense ratios in basis points.
-Basis points simplify percentages written in decimal form.
+\ This report refers to increases or decreases of expense ratios in basis points, which simplify percentages written in decimal form.
 A basis point equals one-hundredth of 1 percent (0.01 percent), so 100 basis points equals 1 percentage point.
 When applied to \$1.00, 1 basis point equals \$0.0001; 100 basis points equals one cent (\$0.01).